sorenandersen/ross/docs/architecture.md

 - Customers
 - StaffUsers
-- Admins, i.e. restaurant owner
+- Managers, i.e. restaurant owner

 Three Cognito groups are used to manage the permissions of these roles.

 Two Cognito app clients ensures access to Cognito API operations for client applications (frontend's) consuming the ROSS API.

 Generally, Cognito will be used to store login credentials only and other user attributes and preferences will be stored in the DynamoDB "Users" table.
-However, to simplify the registring process for StaffUsers and Admins, the following custom attributes exist for StaffUsers and Admins in Cognito:
+However, to simplify the registring process for StaffUsers and Managers, the following custom attributes exist for StaffUsers and Managers in Cognito:

 - restaurantId
 - restaurantRole

-_restaurantId_ will hold the id of the restaurant where the user is engaged. _restaurantRole_ can hold values STAFF or ADMIN.
+_restaurantId_ will hold the id of the restaurant where the user is engaged. _restaurantRole_ can hold values STAFF or MANAGER.

 ## Client apps

 Two client apps will access the API.
 Client apps will implement functionality for the following sets of [user stories](./user-stories.md).

-Main use cases are listed below.
+Core [use cases](./use-cases.md) are described and depicted with architectural diagrams.

 ### Customer mobile app